VirtusLab/git-machete/CONTRIBUTING.md

 1. Verify that the latest commit in [VirtusLab/homebrew-git-machete](https://github.com/VirtusLab/homebrew-git-machete) tap repo refers to the latest version.

 1. Verify that a build started for [Snap](https://build.snapcraft.io/user/VirtusLab/git-machete).
-   If not, check `build.snapcraft.io` webhook on Github (under Settings > Webhooks) - sometimes the Snap Store's build system responds with 500 status for no clear reason, in such case `Redeliver` the call.
+   If not, check `snapcraft.io` webhook on Github (under Settings > Webhooks) &mdash;
+   sometimes the Snap Store's build system responds with 500 status for no clear reason, in such case `Redeliver` the call.

-   Once ready, install the `latest/edge` revision locally (`sudo snap install --edge --classic git-machete`) and verify that it works correctly, esp. wrt. push/pull via ssh/https and editor (`git machete edit` and interactive rebases).
+   Once the build is ready, install the `latest/edge` revision locally (`sudo snap install --edge --classic git-machete`) and verify that it works correctly, esp. if it comes to push/pull via ssh/https and editor (`git machete edit` and interactive rebases).

    Then, perform a release from `latest/edge` to `latest/stable` for both `i386` and `amd64`
    from [Snapcraft web dashboard](https://snapcraft.io/git-machete/releases) or via CLI.

+1. Verify that a build started for [docs at Read the Docs](https://readthedocs.org/projects/git-machete/builds/).
+   If not, check `readthedocs.org` webhook on Github (under Settings > Webhooks).

+   Once the build is ready, verify the [doc contents](https://git-machete.readthedocs.io/en/stable).

 1. Verify that a build started on [git-machete PPA](https://launchpad.net/~virtuslab/+archive/ubuntu/git-machete/+packages).